Logo

 11.4 Parents may request access, correction, or deletion of their data.

-11.5 Full details are available in the WMF Privacy Policy: https://wemakefootballers.com/policies/privacy.
+11.5 Full details are available in the WMF Privacy Policy.

-By enrolling in a WMF subscription or making any recurring payment, the Parent provides explicit consent for WMF to securely store payment credentials through PCI-DSS compliant processors (for example Stripe and GoCardless).
+By enrolling in a WMF subscription or making any recurring payment, the Parent provides explicit consent for WMF to securely store payment credentials through PCI-DSS compliant processors (e.g., Stripe, GoCardless).
 WMF does not store raw payment details.

 Retry Attempts